-Class I Directors - Term to Expire in 2011
+Class I Directors - Term to Expire in 2014

-G. Andrea Botta, 56, was appointed to GPHC's Board on March 10, 2008.
+G. Andrea Botta, 58, was appointed to GPHC's Board on March 10, 2008.
 Prior to the Altivity Transaction, he had served as a member of GPC's Board since 1996.
 Mr. Botta has served as the President of Glenco LLC, a private investment company, since February 2006.
-From 1999 to February 2006, Mr. Botta served as a managing director of Morgan Stanley.
-Before joining Morgan Stanley, he was President of EXOR America, Inc. (formerly IFINT-USA, Inc.) from 1993 until September 1999 and for more than five years prior thereto, Vice President of Acquisitions of IFINT-USA, Inc.
+From 1999 to February 2004, Mr. Botta served as a managing director of Morgan Stanley.
+Before joining Morgan Stanley, he was President of EXOR America, Inc. (formerly IFINT-USA, Inc.) from 1993 until September 1999 and for more than five years prior thereto, Vice President of Acquisitions of IFINT-USA, Inc. Mr. Botta serves on the Board of Cheniere Energy, Inc.